Kesarali786/my-first-git-repo/README.md

 # my-first-git-repo
 This is my first git repository
 <br>
-Auther is - Kesar Ali
+Auther is - Kesar Ali(myfirstrepo)